ippontech/blog-usa/posts/an-introduction-to-dqm.md

 *Do the various transformations your ETL pipelines incur create inaccurate data?*

 ##Consistency
 Consistency means ensuring that data across all systems reflects the same information and is in synch with each other across the enterprise.
+This may seem easy enough at first, but consider the case where two systems have a field named customer_id.
+Customer_Id for each system means something different in each system.
+How does this fit in with the concept of consistency?
+This is, after all, a common scenario when looking at
 [Consider the case where two fields in 2 systems are named the same thing, but means something different.
 Introduce the data dictionary and data lineage here]

 How do you ensure consistency?
 Ask yourself: